getbubblenow/bubble-web/web-development.md

 Then reload the page https://remote-server.example.com/ in your web browser to see your changes.

 ## Committing and Pushing Changes
-When you would like to save your changes, commit them to git and push them to your branch.
+When you are ready save your changes, commit them to git and then push them to your branch.